-In fact, some of the films it seems as if it focuses more on Pluto and/or Mickey’s other friends rather than on the Mouse himself.
+In fact, in some of the films, it seems as if it focuses more on Pluto and/or Mickey’s other friends rather than on the Mouse himself.
 I have to wonder if as they were producing these discs they had too many for the Walt Disney Treasures: The Complete Pluto set and put some of them with Mickey’s collection instead.

-Being able to see Mickey’s Christmas Carol, The Prince And The Pauper, and Runaway Brain was a surprised I did not expect.
-The Bonus Material of the deleted scenes from Sorcerer’s Apprentice were also a terrific addition.
+Being able to see Mickey’s Christmas Carol, The Prince And The Pauper, and Runaway Brain was a surprise I did not expect.
+The Bonus Material of the deleted scenes from Sorcerer’s Apprentice was also a terrific addition.
 In fact, most of the Bonus Material here is terrific.
 It was by far some of the more interesting pieces I’ve ever come across and I enjoyed watching it as much as the animated shorts.

 My kids, however, did enjoy the Mickey cartoons much more.
 They sat and watched a lot of it with me and enjoyed seeing Mickey in a different light than they are used to.
 My older daughter used to watch The Sorcerer’s Apprentice sequence from Fantasia over and over again when she was little.
 Rewinding it on the VCR was such a headache – I wish I’d had this DVD with just that sequence!

-The collection itself my not be as good as Walt Disney Treasures: Mickey Mouse in Living Color, but it’s still a disc that’s worth buying for your collection if you’re a fan of animation, especially classic animation.
+The collection itself may not be as good as Walt Disney Treasures: Mickey Mouse in Living Color, but it’s still a disc that’s worth buying for your collection if you’re a fan of animation, especially classic animation.